Cezzie/Master-Thesis-Optimization-Methods-for-Semiconductor-Crystal-Growth-Processes/README.md

     wandb login
     ```
   * 📁 Ensure that the `trajectories/` folder exists and is properly populated, as the scripts depend on input data

+  * These scripts specifically are Finite Element Methods for the physical modeling and U-Nets for the deterministic surrogate model